Lyme Tinnitus and Ear Fullness: Causes and Why It Won’t Stop

 Lyme tinnitus and ear fullness can be persistent and unsettling—especially when your hearing tests are normal, yet the ringing, pressure, or blocked sensation won’t go away.

 Many patients are told “everything looks fine.”
-But in Lyme disease, these symptoms often reflect neurologic, inflammatory, and autonomic dysfunction—not a structural ear problem.
+But in Lyme disease, these symptoms often reflect neurologic, inflammatory, and autonomic dysfunction rather than a structural ear problem.

-For a broader symptom overview, see Lyme disease symptoms guide.
+For a broader symptom overview, see the Lyme disease symptoms guide.

 Can Lyme Disease Cause Tinnitus and Ear Fullness?